-In summary, our results suggest that the mechanism by which the alterations in the development of the monoaminergic neurotransmitter systems in striatum is mediated through disruption of estradiol and testosterone levels, which produced a permanent alteration of the expression of some of the enzymes that synthetize and metabolize these monoaminergic neurotransmitters.
-Further studies are required to check whether other hormones are also involved in these effects and to determine whether they act directly on expression of the affected enzymes or through induction of other genes that can regulate their expression.
+To sumarize, our results suggest that the mechanism by which the alterations in the development of the monoaminergic neurotransmitter systems in hippocampus is mediated through disruption of estradiol and testosterone levels, which produced a permanent alteration of the expression of some of the enzymes that synthetize and metabolize these monoaminergic neurotransmitters.
+Further studies are needed to check if other hormones are also involved in these effects and to determine whether they act directly on expression of the affected enzymes or inducting other genes that can regulate their expression.
 Otherwise, it should be determined whether there is a reduction in innervation in the regions affected that could also contribute to the effect observed.
-Moreover, it should be determined if these mechanism are the same in all formamidines and in all brain regions affected by them.
+Moreover, it should be determined if all formamidines work in the same way and if these mechanisms are the same in all formamidines and in all of the brain regions affected by them.
 Due to the fact that monoaminergic neurotransmitters dysfunctions are related with appetite, affective, neurological and psychiatric disorders, behavioral studies of formamidines are also needed to clarify the outcomes of long-term alterations in these monoaminergic neurotransmitters systems.
-Currently, new formamidine molecules with therapeutic application are being developed.
+Right now, new formamidine molecules with therapeutic application are being developed.
 Until now, the risk assessment of the family of these compounds has been taken from the standpoint of carcinogenesis.
-In view of these results and our previous results it might be appropriate to reconsider the risk assessment of the members of this family based not only on their possible carcinogenic effects, but also in the neurotoxic effects during development mediated by endocrine disruption.
-The results reported in this study are of great importance because they could lead to a better understanding of the mechanisms responsible for producing the neurotoxic alterations and should be incorporated into the risk assessment of pesticides formamidines group.
+Keeping in mind these results and our previous ones, it might be appropriate to reconsider the risk assessment of the members of this family based not only on their possible carcinogenic effects, but also in the neurotoxic effects during development mediated by endocrine disruption.
+The showed results are of great importance because they could lead to a better understanding of the mechanisms which are in charge of producing the neurotoxic alterations and should be incorporated into the risk assessment of pesticides formamidines group.